Protests against Bongbong Marcos: Response of authorities to the protests

 On numerous occasions, police forces have faced the protesters and have sometimes dispersed them.

 Groups such as BAYAN have denounced the Philippine National Police (PNP) against the ban on SONA rallies during the day of SONA as the PNP allowed a pro-Marcos rally near Batasang Pambansa.
 Militant groups were able to rally along Commonwealth Avenue because of the intervention of the Quezon City local government, thanking mayor Joy Belmonte.
 After the SONA 2022 protest in Davao, police forces nabbed two Lumad youth, Mawing and Ismael Pangadas, who were protesting for their rights.
 KAPATID, a support organization for political prisoners condemned the arrests after such protest in a "Freedom Park".
 The police said that the Lumad youth were arrested because of human trafficking.
-They said that the were the "first victims of trumped-up politically motivated cases under the Marcos-Duterte administration."
+They said that they were the "first victims of trumped-up politically motivated cases under the Marcos-Duterte administration."
 They also condemned Vice President and former Davao City mayor Sara Duterte for the "irony" of her parading in Lumad-Bagobo attire during SONA 2022 as she ordered the closure of Lumad schools in the past.

 On August 22, 2022, the police dispersed NGOs such as Salinlahi in their distribution of face masks and school supplies for the first day of classes while advocating for safe resumption of classes.
 The groups condemned the dispersal as "illegal" and a "chilling effect of the Anti-Terror Law".
 The police claimed that they did not have a permit and that the groups were causing disorder, with their distribution activity inciting fear among children and parents and causing traffic.
 However, a video showed that the police confiscated the donation and placards in front of children and parents, as well as a police gripping one of the NGO members by their neck.

 In September 2022, ACT Teachers slammed the police forces that halted their mobilization in front of Batasang Pambansa despite securing protest permit from the local government unit.
 Their protest was in order to lobby to Congress representatives for a bill to increase their teaching allowance.
 According to the group's chairperson Vladimer Quetua, "they don’t deserve this disrespect and censorship on their right to free speech".

 On September 9, 2022, youth and student groups were dispersed by the policies for protesting against budget cuts in front of Batasang Pambansa.